 These Bacon Bombs are the perfect cheesy snack or appetizer idea!
-They’re so popular with anyone who tries them, you better make plenty, but thankfully, it’s a very easy recipe!
+They’re so popular with anyone who tries them, so be sure to make plenty!

 Table of contents